tspannhw/ClouderaPublicCloudCDFWorkshop/Labs1and2.md

 Step 22:  Use the Workload Password that you set for that Machine Account or your personal account in the Kerberos Password field.
 Then click Apply.

+Step 23:  For your AvroWriter, set "Schema Write Strategy" to "HWX Content-Encoded Schema Reference".

+Step 24:  Set "Schema Access Strategy" to "Use 'Schema Name' Property.

+Step 25:  Set "Schema Registry" to your existing Schema Registry from the drop down.

+Step 26:  Start your schema registry by clicking the lightning bolt and enabling.
+Enable the services also for your readers and writers.

-Step :  Add an attribute tohbase and enter SELECT * FROM FLOWFILE as your query.
+Step 27:  Add an attribute tohbase and enter SELECT * FROM FLOWFILE as your query.
 We can change that later and add things like WHERE memory > 10

+Step 28:  Add a PutHBaseRecord processor on the screen and connect it from the tohbase query from the previous processor.

+Step 29:  Create an AvroReader for the RecordReader.

+Create an HBase_2_ClientService for HBase Client Service.

+Set the "Table Name" to 'iottest'

+Set "Row Identifier Field Name" to 'id'

+Set "Column Family" to 'iot_details'

+Set "Batch Size" to 1000 (or more if you wish)

+Add a RetryFlowFile processor and connect PutHBaseRecord's failure to it.

+For RetryFlowFile send failure and retries_exceeeded to a Funnel or a LogAttribute.
+Finally for the retry, connect that to PutHBaseRecord.

+Note:  To see the data you have processed so far, at any point you can right click and see View Data Provenance.

 Extra Credit:  You can change any values that are specific to your example such as Schema Registry URL, usernames, passwords and such to parameters.